 Between residencies, students return to their home studios to focus on their own studio practice.
-As a supplement to this, they participate in one-on-one mentorships with an assigned faculty mentor who will help to guide them through this process.
-Additionally, they will participate in an online seminar with the rest of their peers.
-This seminar, which varies in topic each semester, will serve to keep them linked to their classmates until they meet again in person.
+As a supplement to this, they participate in one-on-one mentorships with an assigned faculty member.
+Each semester’s mentor guides them through this process.
+Additionally, students participate in an online seminar with the rest of their peers.
+The seminar, which varies in topic each semester, maintains the connection between classmates until they meet again in person.

 Is your program accredited?

 Yes.
-Our program is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Our low-residency MFA-IA program is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 How do students spend their time during the residencies?